BasedAgents/smart-contracts/docs/TestnetV0.1.md

 - The AICOFactory contract uses the AICO Token and AICOGovernor implementations as templates to clone new instances for each Agent
 - The BondingCurve contract handles the initial token distribution phase
 - The PoolCreationSubsidy contract manages subsidies for liquidity pool creation
 - The BAG Token has a fixed supply of 1,000,000,000 tokens with 18 decimals, all initially minted to the owner address

+## Fees and Costs
+### Required BAG Token Fees
+- Agent Creation Fee: 100 BAG (paid by Agent creator to Protocol Treasury)
+- Graduation Fee: 525 BAG (taken from the 42,000 BAG collected in the bonding curve)

+### Subsidized Costs
+- All pool creation costs are covered by the PoolCreationSubsidy contract
+- Agent creators do not need to pay any ETH for deployment or pool creation
+- The protocol automatically handles all gas costs for pool creation during graduation